technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 03/Lab 03.md

 # Lab 03 – Create Safe Travels agent from Template

+**Objective**

+**Agent templates** are designed to help you get started with a **custom agent**.
+You are responsible for assessing all safety and legal implications of using an agent template and customizing it as appropriate for your business.
+An agent built from the **Safe Travels agent template** is a Business-to-Employee (B2E) agent designed to provide employees of a company with **travel assistance**.
+This agent helps ensure employees are well-prepared and informed for their next work trip.
+This agent uses natural language processing to offer a conversational interface, making it easy and intuitive for employees to access the information they need.
+However, the default website used by the agent currently only covers US travel destinations.
+You can replace the default website with your own knowledge source.
+In this lab, you will create an agent from the **Safe Travels template** and enhance it in Lab 05.

 ## Exercise 1: Create Safe Travels agent from template

+In this exercise, you will create the agent in Copilot Studio using the Safe Travels agent template.

 1. From a browser, login to +++https://copilotstudio.microsoft.com+++.
     The Start free trial page opens up.
 Select your country and click